Pontoon Dock, Newham

 The grade II-listed ‘D’ Silo at Pontoon Dock

 By the end of the 19th century ships had become too big for the equipment to lift and the dock switched to handling grain imports.
 Massive silos were built on the quayside, into which grain was pumped by suction.
-Several of the granaries and flour mills were damaged in the Silvertown explosion of 1917 and replaced in the years before the Second World War, notably by Spiller’s Millennium Mills and the CWS Mills.
+Several of the granaries and flour mills were damaged in the Silvertown explosion of 1917 and replaced in the years before the Second World War, notably by Spiller’s Millennium Mills (shown in the photograph above*) and the CWS Mill.

-Most of the dockside buildings were demolished in the early 1990s during preparation for the creation of Silvertown Quays, a shopping, office, housing and leisure development that has yet to get off the ground.
+Most of the dockside buildings were demolished in the early 1990s during preparation for the creation of Silvertown Quays, an ambitious commercial and residential project that has repeatedly failed to materialise.
+Just to the south, Pontoon Dock DLR station opened in December 2005.

 Postcode area: E16

-Station: Docklands Light Railway, City Airport branch (zone 3)
+Station: Docklands Light Railway, Woolwich Arsenal branch (zone 3)